ElisabethCheston/KidsCooking/README.md

 ## 1. The UX Framework (Strategy Plane)

 ### Introduction
 The idea of this website is to create meals and snacks by follow easy instructions.
 Target audience is primary the younger generation.
-For all recipes recommended for kids 13 years old or younger will be displayed for free.
-To see more advanced recipes and create own recipe posts you have to become a registered user.
+Recipes can are displayed on website for free.
+An options to become a user to create users own recipes to share with other users.
 ### Goal
 Build a recipe webpage with HTML, CSS, JavaScript, Python, MongoDB, Flask technologies where users can manipulate CRUD functions (create, read, update and delete).
 The user will also be able to store data.
 ## 1.2 User Stories (Scope Plane)